An MRI can detect splenomegaly (enlarged spleen) by assessing the blood flow through the spleen.

 They might also order an ultrasound or a CT scan to confirm your spleen’s size and if it’s crowding other organs.

-Your doctor could also ask for magnetic resonance imaging (MRI) to trace the blood flow through your spleen.
+Your doctor could also ask for a spleen MRI to trace the blood flow through your spleen.

 MRI has an advantage over CT imaging because it doesn’t involve ionizing radiation.
 It can also look through the ribs that protect your spleen to give you clearer imaging.